rice9797/multi4channels/README.md

   -e CDVR_PORT=8089 \
   -e CDVR_CHNLNUM=240 \
   -e OUTPUT_FPS=60 \
-  -e RTP_HOST=127.0.0.1 \
+  -e RTP_HOST=192.168.1.152 \
   -e RTP_PORT=4444 \
+  -e WEB_PAGE_PORT=9799\
   -v ~/multi4channels/app/favorites.json:/app/favorites.json \
-  ghcr.io/rice9797/multi4channels:v1
+  ghcr.io/rice9797/multi4channels:v2
 ```

 Environment Variables:

 IMPORTANT:   -e CDVR_CHNLNUM=240 \ is used to monitor the channels dvr api to watch for activity in the channels you choose to watch multiview on.
 When you stop watching the channel a 6 minute countdown begins and if the channel is not tuned again within 6 minutes the transcoding stops.
-USE this as there is currently no other way to stop the stream.
+USE this!!

 CDVR_HOST= use the ip of your Channels dvr machine

 RTP_PORT= this is the stream output port and can be changed if 4444 is in use.

 OUTPUT_FPS= 25,30,50,60 should all work for choosing your desired frames per second.
+If you run in to pauses or hiccups in the stream reduce FPS.

+WEB_PAGE_PORT=9799 Change to desired port or if 9799 is in use.

 Notes:
 •  --network host: Ensures the container can communicate with Channels DVR on 127.0.0.1:4444.